pkirkaas/pk-py-lib/docs/roo/img-app-specification.md

 - Digital archivists organizing historical image collections
 - Anyone managing 10,000+ digital images requiring organization

+## Canonical Conventions

+- Internal representation: similarity thresholds and scores are stored as floating-point values in the range 0.0 — 1.0 (inclusive).
+All persistent storage (databases, caches) record similarity values using this canonical range.
+- User interface representation: thresholds and similarity scores are presented to users as percentages (0 — 100%).
+UI components convert between the internal 0.0—1.0 representation and the user-facing 0—100% representation transparently.
+- Documentation convention: where a feature or UI element is described, percentages (0—100%) are used for readability.
+Where storage, APIs, or database schemas are described, the canonical 0.0—1.0 representation is used.
 ## 2. Functional Requirements

 ### 2.1 Core Features